Gender impact assessments

 The Commissioner acknowledges that progress will look different for every defined entity.

 The Commission is developing guidance to support defined entities to apply an intersectional approach to their work under the Act.
-This will be available in mid-2021.
+This will be available in 2021.

 This could involve seeking ways to sensitively capture relevant data, ensuring diverse employees and employee groups are consulted in GEAP development, and making sure to research about and consult with diverse communities when conducting gender impact assessments.

-Workplace gender audit data should include data on attributes other than gender, such as race and sexual orientation, if available.
+Workplace gender audit data should include data on attributes other than gender, such as Aboriginality, age, disability, ethnicity, gender identity, race, religion and sexual orientation, if available.
 The Act does not require defined entities to collect this data in order to be compliant, however we do encourage defined entities to consider how this data collection may be strengthened.

-When collecting personal information at the onboarding stage or as part of HR records, we recommend ensuring that the intention behind the collection of data is clearly articulated, and that questions are non-mandatory.
+When collecting personal information at the onboarding stage or as part of HR records, we recommend ensuring that the intention behind the collection of data is clearly articulated through a collection statement, and that questions are non-mandatory.
 Staff must always have the option not to disclose.

 Defined entities have existing obligations under relevant privacy legislation that they must meet when conducting work required under the Gender Equality Act.
 In addition, the Act requires defined entities remove any personal information from their GEAPs or progress reports prior to publishing.